tessam30/Bangladesh/PreliminaryVariableList.md

 The list below is the preliminary variable list that will be investigated as part of the GLA.
 The full survey can be found [here][1].

 Agricultural variables to examine
 Dependent = shocks (p.
+73-76)  -
-73-76)  - *Medical expenses due to injury or illness dominate.
+* *Medical expenses due to injury or illness dominate.
 What should our criteria be for the type of shock?*
-Independent =
+* *How recent does a shock have to be -- survey asks for 5 year recall*
+* *Was there any interested in looking at how households coped?*

-page / code number
+Independent =  page / code number
 3/b2_01
 3/b2_05
 3/b2_06